Bring back your smile with a Crown and Bridge

 A crown is used in both restorative and cosmetic dental procedures.
 It is normally used to restore teeth that have been damaged, decayed or fractured.
 Miraculously, a crown also assists in bringing back your beautiful smile.

 What is a Crown made of?

 A crown can be made from a few different materials.
 Direct composite resin, full porcelain crown, porcelain fused-to-metal crown and the all-metal crown are examples of materials used for crowns.
 The most common being porcelain due to its function and ability to act as your natural teeth do.
 When an individual treatment plan is designed for you and if crowns are part of that, your dentist will discuss with you the best material to use for your circumstances.

 How can a Crown help my smile?

 Often referred to as ‘caps’, crowns are coverings for the entire visible part of the tooth.
 They become necessary when teeth are broken, old and large fillings are lost, teeth have fractured, chipped or are sensitive.
 Crowns improve the appearance of your natural teeth and can brighten your smile if you teeth are dull or discoloured.
-They can also be used to protect a weakened root treated tooth.
+A crown can also be used to protect a weakened root-treated tooth.